buildbysandeep/taskvera/README.md

 ### `README.md`

-# TaskSync
+# TaskVera

-TaskSync is a real-time task management application designed to streamline collaboration between admins and users.
+TaskVera is a real-time task management application designed to streamline collaboration between admins and users.
 Admins can create rooms, create tasks, and monitor user responses instantly, while users can join with a unique room ID to update task statuses as "Done" or "Issue."
-TaskSync ensures seamless and efficient task tracking for teams.
+TaskVera ensures seamless and efficient task tracking for teams.

 ---